GalaChain/sdk/chain-cli/README.md

                        ask for it in a prompt.

 FLAGS
   --mnt        Get info from MNT network instead of TNT (not supported yet).
+  --no-prompt  Do not prompt for confirmation.

 GLOBAL FLAGS
   --json                Format output as json.